amodrojs/amodro-trace/README.md

     // The module ID to trace.
     id: 'app',

-    // amodro-trace checks for file existence for some commands, this function
+    // You can ovrride the file existence checks by passing in a function for
-    // allows you to override that behavior. defaultExistst is the default
+    // fileExists. defaultExistst is the default exists function used by this
-    // exists function used by amdro-trace.
-A synchronous boolean result is
+    // project's internals.
+A synchronous boolean result is expected to be
-    // expected to be returned from this function.
+    // returned from this function.
     fileExists: function(defaultExists, id, filePath) {
       return fileMap.hasOwnProperty(id);
     },

     // You can override file reading by passing in a function for fileRead.
-    // defaultRead is the default file reading function used by amodro-trace,
+    // defaultRead is the default file reading function used by this project's
-    // so you can call it if you want to delegate to that functionality.
-A
+    // internals.
+You can call it if you want to delegate to that
-    // synchronous result is expected to be returned from this function.
+    // functionality.
+A synchronous result is expected to be returned from this
+    // function.
     fileRead: function(defaultRead, id, filePath) {
       return fileMap[id];
     }
   },
-  // The loader config to use.
+  // The AMD loader config to use.
   {
     baseUrl: 'lib',
     paths: {